lmike215/fosh/README.md

 # fosh
-Tampermonkey script that adds the ability to view content using the Sci-Hub service.
+Tampermonkey userscript that adds the ability to view content using the Sci-Hub service.